provenance-io/provenance/docs/software_upgrade.md

        --home=./build/run/provenanced \
        --yes
    ```
-   If there are more than one proposals you will need to replace "1" with the proposal you wish to vote on.
+   If there are more than one proposals you will need to replace "1" with the number of the proposal you wish to vote on.

 9. [ ] Query the vote tally before the voting period has ended
    ```bash